 Indonesian Political Situation

-Indonesia has undergone a political transformation since the upheaval of 1998 which saw the fall of General Suharto after 30 years of authoritarian rule and a collapse of the Rupiah.
+Indonesia has undergone a political transformation since the upheaval of 1998, which resulted in the fall of General Suharto after 30 years of authoritarian rule and a collapse of the Rupiah.

 Jokowi: A reform-minded leader

 Jokowi, the first president outside of the political and military elite, was re-elected in 2019 by vowing to boost growth, attract investments, and improve infrastructure.